-- feature_vector feature vector uri or FeatureVector object. passing feature vector obj requires update permissions - run_config function and/or run configuration for remote jobs/services - impute_policy a dict with impute_policy per feature, the dict key is the feature name and the dict value indicate which value will be used in case the feature is NaN/empty, the replaced value can be fixed number for constants or \$mean, \$max, \$min, \$std, \$count for statistical values. "" is used to specify the default for all features, example: {"": "\$mean"} - fixed_window_type determines how to query the fixed window values which were previously inserted by ingest - update_stats update features statistics from the requested feature sets on the vector.
-Default: False.
+- feature_vector feature vector uri or FeatureVector object. passing feature vector obj requires update permissions. - run_config function and/or run configuration for remote jobs/services - impute_policy a dict with impute_policy per feature, the dict key is the feature name and the dict value indicate which value will be used in case the feature is NaN/empty, the replaced value can be fixed number for constants or \$mean, \$max, \$min, \$std, \$count for statistical values. "" is used to specify the default for all features, example: { "": "\$mean"} - fixed_window_type determines how to query the fixed window values which were previously inserted by ingest - update_stats update features statistics from the requested feature sets on the vector.
+Default: False. - entity_keys Entity list of the first feature_set in the vector.
+The indexes that are used to query the online service.